 • Air conditioning units

 The company employed thousands of workers, manufacturing a wide variety of products that included home appliances, steam turbines and a number of household construction materials and insulation that had asbestos materials interwoven into the products.
-Westinghouse had a production site in Louisville as well as others in Kentucky and Ohio.

 The current Westinghouse Company and its successors are still liable for asbestos-related diseases that develop many years after employees and consumers initial exposure.